aidenwaring/CA_T3A1_Workbook/readme.md

 With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature

 **Answer:**

-//Evaluates effectiveness of knowledge and skills accurately, providing examples, and providing an insightful improvement on each skill

 Reflecting upon my time completing my time completing my first Ruby assessment for Codey Academy, I can identify both my strenghts and weaknesses in my knowledge and skills.
 At that time, I was finishing up the remainder of my full-time work at my previous workplace and was only participating in 50% of the classes that was teaching the basics for programming within Ruby.
 At the time that the first assessment was provided to us, I had only just caught up with the learning content to produce the application.
 I knew going in to the 'sprints' and applying what I had just learned, I had to focus on completing an MVP - the most complete version of the project.